violathadtanone/IDS706-Mini-Assignment-2/README.md

 <br><br>

 ## Key Highlights from Data Analysis Results
-- More details of analysis conducted can be found in [].
+- More details of analysis conducted can be found in https://github.com/violathadtanone/IDS706-Mini-Assignment-2/blob/main/analysis_query.ipynb

 ### Gender vs Sleep Duration

 - In our small samples of 374 observations, we found that female individuals on average slept slightly longer than male, which aligned with the existing research (see https://pmc.ncbi.nlm.nih.gov/articles/PMC4164903/).
 - It appeared that female from our dataset slept around 7.23 hours per day, while it was around 7.04 hours per day for male.
-- However, because the dataset does not provide sufficient information on the participants’ health status, it is difficult to determine whether the observed difference in sleep duration is associated with gender or other underlying characteristics.
+- Because the dataset does not provide sufficient information on the participants’ health status, it is difficult to determine whether the observed difference in sleep duration is associated with gender or other underlying characteristics.

 ![Sleep Duration by Gender](Image/gender_vs_sleep.png)

 ### Sleep Duration in Female
-- To further explore this pattern, we created a subset containing only 185 female samples to examine whether the relationships observed in the overall dataset persisted within this group.
+- To further explore this pattern, we created a subset containing only 185 women to examine whether the relationships observed in the overall dataset persisted within the female group.
-- For Age, the dataset showed a clear trend that female, who was betwebetween 51 - 60 years old tend to sleep longer.
+- For `'Age'`, the dataset showed a clear trend that female participants between 51 and 60 years old tended to sleep longer.

-- For Daily Step Level, it has been initially hypothesized that the more steps female take per day, the longer her daily sleep duration.
-Nevertheless, the barchart diagram came back with surprising results, where female with lower daily steps tend to have longer duration of sleep at 7.84 hours.
+- For `'Daily Step Level'`, it has been initially hypothesized that the more steps female take per day, the longer her daily sleep duration.
+Nevertheless, the barchart diagram came back with surprising results, where female individuals with lower daily steps tended to have longer duration of sleep at 7.84 hours.
 Hence we proceeded to perform multiple regression models to understand further of such perplex relationship.

 <p align="center">
   <img src="Image/female_vs_age.png" width="45%">